SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

-# Getting Started with a New Project
+# Getting Started with a new project

 This guide assumes you are working on Windows with Visual Studio.